 Take a wrong turn?
 After being lost for hours, you’ll learn.
 Got scammed?
 You’ll never forget it.
 Ate something that turned your stomach upside down?
 You’ll definitely remember that one.

-There’s no need to be afraid because you’ll learn.
+Whatever it is, there’s no need to be afraid because you’ll learn.
 You’ll always learn.
-And eventually the scary unknown will become the not so scary familiar and you’ll be fine all over again.
+And eventually, the scary unknown will become the not so scary familiar and you’ll be fine all over again.

 7. Discover who’s important

-The people who matter will understand you and will always be there to the very end.
+The people who matter will understand you and will be there to the very end.

 8. Enjoy your own company

 Actually, for this one, I’ve always been somewhat of a loner.
 Surprise right?
 I like to do things off on my own, but I know there are others who constantly need people in their lives.

 Traveling solo gives you a chance to learn to appreciate your own company.
 Enjoy time with yourself, with your own thoughts, and the fact that you can actually have a good time despite being by yourself.